 Outside of the classroom, LMU provides student journalists with several campus outlets to hone their craft, including the award-winning student newspaper, The Los Angeles Loyolan, and the student-run production house, ROAR Studios.

 As for what advice McDonnell has for aspiring journalists?

 “Be a good listener, read between the lines and think about what aspect of the story is being overlooked and needs to be told,” she said.

-McDonnell received her M.A. in Specialized Journalism (the Arts) from The University of Southern California and her B.A. in American Studies from Brown University.
-Her writing on music, culture, poetry and theatre has appeared in a variety of publications including The New York Times, The Guardian, Los Angeles Times, Rolling Stone, Los Angeles Review of Books, Travel & Leisure, Billboard and Interview, among others.
+McDonnell earned an M.A. in Specialized Journalism (The Arts) from The University of Southern California and a B.A. in American Studies from Brown University.
+Her writing on music, culture, poetry, and theatre has appeared in various publications, including The New York Times, The Guardian, Los Angeles Times, Rolling Stone, Los Angeles Review of Books, Travel & Leisure, Billboard, and Interview, among others.